-Principia Partners, a leading solution provider for the management and administration of structured finance operations, has just released Principia SFP Version 5.1.
+Principia Partners, the leading solution provider for the management and administration of structured finance operations, today announced the availability of Principia Structured Finance Platform (Principia SFP), Version 6.1.

 Enhancements further integrate risk surveillance tools and controls across business functions.
 This will enable investors and risk managers to better monitor compliance and gain a standard way to summarize risk exposures within portfolios and across business units, throughout the asset management lifecycle.

 Structured finance portfolio managers, operations staff, risk managers, administrators and investors are demanding greater transparency at every stage of ABS, MBS and CDO transactions.
 Principia SFP has been enhanced to provide even greater flexibility in the aggregation of deal and portfolio information across business units.
 On-balance sheet credit investment managers, asset managers and administrators are using the platform to gain greater control in viewing, reporting and analyzing risk sensitivity across multiple variables.
 These include for example, exposures to specified geographies, asset classes, ratings or specific client-defined parameters.